Machine pistol

 A machine pistol is a handgun that is capable of fully automatic fire, including stockless handgun-style submachine guns.

-The Austrians introduced the world's first machine pistol, the Steyr Repetierpistole M1912/P16, during World War I. The Germans also experimented with machine pistols, by converting various types of semi-automatic pistols to full-auto, leading to the development of the first practical submachine guns.
+The Austrians introduced the world's first machine pistol to be used in combat, the Steyr Repetierpistole M1912/P16, during World War I. The Germans also experimented with machine pistols, by converting various types of semi-automatic pistols to full-auto, leading to the development of the first practical submachine guns.
 During World War II, machine pistol development was widely disregarded in favor of submachine gun mass-production.
 After the war, machine pistol development was limited and only a handful of manufacturers would develop new designs, with varying degrees of success.
 This concept would eventually lead to the development of the personal defense weapon or PDW.

-Today, machine pistols are considered special-purpose weapons with limited utility, with their original niche being filled with either the PDW, carbines, or simply more modern semi-automatic sidearms.
-Contributing to their already-fringe use, without a shoulder stock and training, machine pistols can be difficult to control for all but the best shooters.
+Machine pistols today are not as commonly used as they were once were, owing to the fact that their defining ability was simply replaced by more modern firearms.